Engine Disassembly 327 Chevy

 Removing the valve covers accesses the valve-train.
 Note the tray for the push-rods, rocker arms, ball seats, locknuts, and lifters.
 They are kept in the order in which they were removed.
-Although it made no difference here, since this engine was never fired, it's still a good habit.

-SBC Cylinder Head Removal
+Cylinder Head Removal

-SBC cylinder heads are attached with 17 head bolts.
+Small-block Chevy cylinder heads are attached with 17 head bolts.
 After all the bolts are removed (make sure you've removed all 17) the head has a tendency to stick to the block and head gasket.
 Again, a light tap with a hammer usually jars them free.

 If any of your lifters appear stuck, don't force them out.
-In most cases it's just varnish - pour some Marvel Mystery Oil or other penetrating fluid on them and let them soak for a day or two.
+In most cases it's just varnish - pour some Marvel Mystery Oil (or other penetrating fluid) on them and let them soak for a day or two.

 Once they've loosened, if they're still a little stubborn to remove, crank the engine (slowly by hand) until they pop up a bit.
 Even the most stubborn lifter will come out without force.

-There is a lifter removal tool that mechanically expands as you extend an internal thread section, forcing two hooked edges to expand outward, into the the snap ring groove or retainer spring in the internal groove.
+There is a lifter removal tool that mechanically expands as you extend an internal thread section, forcing two hooked edges to expand outward, into the snap ring groove or retainer spring in the internal groove.
 I've always had been able to remove lifters with patience and penetrating fluid.